Locations:

 What is endometrial ablation?

-Endometrial ablation is a procedure that uses heat, cold or different types of energy to destroy the lining of the uterus.
-If heavy periods are a problem, your doctor may recommend an endometrial ablation as an option to treat them.
-It’s less dangerous and has fewer limitations than a hysterectomy.
-However, many patients try medications to control their bleeding before having an endometrial ablation.
-After an endometrial ablation, you may have no bleeding, less bleeding or no change in your bleeding during your periods.
+Endometrial ablation is a procedure that uses heat, cold or different types of energy to destroy the lining of your uterus (endometrium).
+Your healthcare provider may recommend an endometrial ablation as an option to treat heavy menstrual bleeding.
+After an endometrial ablation, you may have no bleeding, less bleeding or no change in how much you bleed during your periods.

 Advertisement